Esha41/CurrencyConverterApp/README.md

 - Rate-limiting (throttling) is applied per IP address to prevent abuse; more advanced limits per client can be added later.

-- Logging uses Serilog and local file logging; centralized logging (Seq, ELK) is not yet configured.
+- Logging uses Serilog and local file logging. logs can be seen in the Logs folder which exists in the same project folder

-- logs can be seen in the Logs folder which exists in the same project folder
+- Distributed tracing has been implemented using OpenTelemetry.
+It is assumed that either the console exporter or a tracing backend (e.g., Jaeger) is available for monitoring request flows and correlating API calls.

 - API versioning is currently v1, but the structure supports future versions.